marijnh/Eloquent-JavaScript/06_object.md

 The one named `constructor` is treated specially.
 It provides the actual constructor function, which will be bound to the name `Rabbit`.
 The others are packaged into that constructor's prototype.
-Thus, the class declaration above is equivalent to the constructor definition from the previous section.
+Thus, the earlier class declaration is equivalent to the constructor definition from the previous section.
 It just looks nicer.

 {{index ["class declaration", properties]}}